harveyAJ/williams-racing/README.md

 Open up the `RaceDataApp.sln`

 `RaceDataApp.AppHost` is the Aspire orchestrator, which will spin up all the services.
-THe first time you run it, it will take quite abit of time for the data to be persisted to the DB.
+THe first time you run it, it will take **quite abit of time** for the data to be persisted to the DB.
+Once the parsing and migration of all the CSVs into Postgres has been performed, it won't be run again for subsequent runs (unless you manually destroy the relevant postgres container...)

 The Aspire dashboard should pop up and you can view the different resources in there.